 Catalina Island with Kids

 If you choose to get to Catalina Island by ferry, you will likely see sailboats, paddle boarders, kayakers and possibly dolphins in their natural habitat.
 After landing in Avalon, a golf cart rental is a good idea for exploring the Island.
 Make sure to visit Lloyd’s of Avalon Confectionery on Crescent Avenue.
 There, you will find spun taffy, fudge and other sweets.
-Catalina Island with kids offers a little of everything!
+So, Catalina Island with kids offers a little of everything!

 The forty-five minute tour on the Nautilus is amazing.
 It takes place aboard a semi-submerged vessel, meaning you get to see marine life up close plus a protected kelp forest.
 The torpedo buttons aboard the ship are a fish feeding system allowing you to feed these aquatic creatures.
 There is also an evening tour after dark.
 You can visit marine life up close on the Glass Bottom Boat tour with the Sea View and use food drop tubes that let you feed the fish.
 The night tours are thrilling to children of all ages, as the nocturnal creatures appear under 18,000 watts of light!